 This concept of practising the skill that is needed at a maximal weight applies equally to the Snatch and the Clean.
 It is not a good strategy to practise one set of movement characteristics when weights are relatively easy and then to try to adopt a different set of movement characteristics when the weight is heavy.

 A possible reason why athletes tend to take ‘short cuts’ in technique as they warm-up is that Weightlifting is so much a psychological sport.
 It is a natural disposition of the athlete to want every warm-up weight to feel as easy as possible.
-Making a concerted effort to extend the time duration of the lift so as to practise receiving low positions, working on structural integrity and balance incurs an energy cost, and as far as the athlete is concerned, this does not work towards making warm-ups feel as easy as possible.
+Making a concerted effort to extend the time duration of the lift so as to practise receiving low positions, work on structural integrity and balance incurs an energy cost.
+As far as the athlete is concerned, this does not work towards making warm-ups feel as easy as possible.
 Therefore athletes tend to cut corners only to suffer the consequences of what they have not practised.